-We are evolving different structures in response to proposals that we receive from our partners.
-We have recently developed a 4-day Integrated format and a Residency format.
+We are evolving different structures in response to proposals that we receive from our organisational partners.
+For example, we have recently developed multi-day integrated (field-work and in-school), and residency formats.

 We work with groups of young people aged between 11 and 19 years (secondary school-age students) from schools and who are home-educated.
 We have often offered workshops to coincide with the age-categories of The Young Walter Scott Prize (11-15 yrs, 16-19yrs), but we are more and more open to a more vertical idea of age-group mixing.

-We have worked with specific categories of students – pupil premium, gifted and talented, home-educated – and we are committed to exploring ways to open up our workshop offer in terms of diversity and accessibility.
+We have worked with specific categories of students – including pupil premium, gifted and talented, home-educated – and we are committed to exploring ways to extend the diversity and accessibility of workshops.

-The nature of our workshop day is immersive and experiential, and can often be entirely conducted outdoors.
+Our workshop days are immersive and experiential, and can often be entirely conducted outdoors.
 Wherever we can, we negotiate special access to areas of venues often not seen by members of the general public.

 During the workshops, young writers work with writer-educators, arts-educators and wherever possible ‘experts’ associated with the particular venue or theme.

-All workshop-leading adults are fully DBS-checked (PVG-checked in Scotland).
+All workshop-leaders are fully DBS-checked (PVG-checked in Scotland) for the activities that we offer.
 Associated adult ‘experts’ are fully accredited by participating venues.